EU: Tanzanian government pressure on its envoy forced his recall to Brussels - statement

 Earlier this month, the EU recalled its envoy in Tanzania and said it was going to review its relations with the country in response to the announcement of a planned crackdown there on homosexuality.

-Reporting by Omar Mohammed; Editing by Hugh Lawson
+Reporting by George Obulutsa; Writing by Omar Mohammed; Editing by Hugh Lawson